ZanyarAzad/profile/README.md

 <br/>

 I'm a Front-end Developer specializing in Vue.js and Vuetify, with experience in Mobile Application Development using Flutter.
-I also have backend experience with Laravel, Firebase and MySQL.
+I also have backend experience with Laravel, Firebase, and MySQL.

 <br/>